Calls for proposals

 • Charlène Boumendil, IGH

-Implementing SPEED microscopy and 3D single molecule live-cell imaging to elucidate the role of heterochromatin exclusion at nuclear pores in mRNA export
+Implementing SPEED microscopy and 3D single-molecule live-cell imaging to elucidate the role of heterochromatin exclusion at nuclear pores in mRNA export

 • Fabrice Caudron, IGMM

-HyPRIA: High-resolution yeast Prion-like protein and RNA Imaging Assemblies
+HyPRIA: High-resolution yeast prion-like protein and RNA imaging assemblies

-Proteins and messenger RNA have the capacity to organize into phase-separated condensates in response to environmental and cellular cues.
+Proteins and messenger RNA have the ability to organize into phase-separated condensates in response to environmental and cellular cues.
 Tracking these assemblies remains a technical challenge.
 The HyPRIA project aims to uncover how dynamic protein-RNA condensates regulate cellular memory and aging in yeast.
 Using advanced fluorescent protein engineering and microscopy, we will improve the visualization of condensate formation and dynamics at high temporal and spatial resolution.
-We will optimize and implement yeast-adapted fluorescent tags for multiplexed imaging with lattice light-sheet microscopy.
-Altogether, HyPRIA will yield new imaging tools, standardized protocols, and a conceptual framework linking phase separation to protein stability and function.
+We will optimize and implement yeast-adapted fluorescent tags for multiplexed imaging using lattice light-sheet microscopy.
+Collectively, HyPRIA will yield new imaging tools, standardized protocols, and a conceptual framework linking phase separation to protein stability and function.

 • Emmanuel Perisse, IGF